dipalimali213/SAR-Image-Colourization/Logbook.md

 - **Frameworks**: TensorFlow, PyTorch
 - **Libraries**: OpenCV, NumPy, Pandas, Matplotlib (for data processing and visualization)

-### 🏗️ Architecture and Design
-- **Preprocessing Module**: Normalization, alignment, and augmentation.
-- **Model Module**: Flexible selection between CNN, GAN, and Transformer architectures.
-- **Evaluation Module**: Calculation of metrics like SSIM and PSNR to evaluate image quality.

 ### 🌟 Innovation and Originality
 - Developed a novel training pipeline that learns the colorization of SAR imagery from paired optical data.
 - Focused on perceptual quality to bridge the gap between technical SAR data and human visual interpretation.